Tailor-made trip with a Trusty local travel agency

 Responsible tourism

-To visit Jerico, you can contact Maria Alejandra, our local partner in Medellin, using the form below.
+To visit Jerico, you can contact Cathy, our local partner in Medellin, using the form below.
 You won’t pay any more, but it will let her know you’ve come from us.

 IMPORTANT: If you don’t hear from our partner within 72 hours, please check your SPAMS first before contacting us.